 Learning Communities provide safe and supportive spaces for complicated conversations about curriculum and pedagogy.
 Michigan State University has supported these initiatives since 2004 and continues to do so through a funding program administered by the Academic Advancement Network.

 Learning Communities at MSU are free to select their own topics and determine the structures that best support their inquiries.
 Accordingly, communities tend to vary greatly in their practices, interests, and agendas.
-All communities, however, share three things in common: they meet monthly across the academic year, explore important educational themes, and welcome all members of MSU’s instructional staff, regardless of rank or discipline.
+All communities, however, share three things in common: they meet at least eight times across the academic year, explore important educational themes, and welcome all members of MSU’s instructional staff, regardless of rank or discipline.

 Learning Communities run from September to April.
-Call for new proposals goes out in May with a due date of late June.
+The call for proposals goes out in May and are due in June each year.
 If you are interested in joining or proposing a community, please look to the links at the right for more information.